Newport Beach Premises Liability Lawyer

 Visitor Classifications (Invitee, Licensee, Trespasser)

 In a premises liability case, the injured person’s status when entering the property matters.
-California law breaks this down into three main visitor types: invitee, licensee, and trespasser.
+California law categorizes visitors into three main types: invitees, licensees, and trespassers.
 Each group is owed a different level of care by the property owner.

 Invitee

 An invitee is someone who enters the property for a purpose connected to the owner’s business or benefit.
 Common examples include shoppers in a grocery store, clients in a law office, or contractors hired to make repairs.
-Property owners must inspect the premises regularly, fix known hazards, and warn invitees about any risks they can’t fix right away.
+Property owners must regularly inspect the premises, address known hazards, and warn invitees of any risks they can’t fix immediately.
 This group receives the highest level of protection under the law.

 Licensee